RitvikN18/Real-Time-Emotion-Analysis/README.md

 The realtimevideo.py file is a desktop application which performs faster than the web version.

 # Dependencies:
-1. tensorflow
+1. python3
-2. keras
+2. tensorflow
-3. numpy
+3. keras
-4. pandas
-5. opencv
+4. opencv

 # Note:
 This file doesn't run on Apple Mac systems, because of their privacy.